-There are some people who are unconvinced about the effectiveness of Active Release Technique, also known as ART.
+There are some people who are unconvinced about the effectiveness of the Active Release Technique, also known as ART.
 But in order to truly appreciate this alternative treatment method, we first have to understand how it works.
 Here we will talk about everything you need to know about the Active Release Technique.

 What is Active Release Technique?